kinegratii/django-echarts/docs/api.md

 # API

-> The API is under the developement, and any API has been NOT STABLE yet.
+The API is under the developement, and any API has been NOT STABLE yet.

-## Settings
+## App Settings

 The default value are listed as the following code fragment.